CatalaLang/catala-book/src/2-1-basic-blocks.md

 scope, in that case it should be annotated with `input output`.

-Once the scope has been declared, we can use it to define our computation rules and finally code up Article 1!
+Once the scope has been declared, we can use it to define our computation rules and finally code up article 1!

 ## Defining variables and formulas